ChrFoed/stat-prog-2019/README.md

 * dplyr

 ### Things to consider
-* Process can have multile work status variables (WSTATUS)
+* Take a look into the import_controller.R to change the sourceconfigs
-* It should be not necessary to specify the language, custom iso ref package is multilingual
+* It should be not necessary to specify the language for the countrynames, custom iso ref package is multilingual
-* data will be stored in data/clean_employment_data
+* data will be stored in data/... --> defined by the sourceconfig

 # Additional Packages